-In an effort to reduce our carbon footprint (and because it saves us money), we often take ships between continents, which has the added benefit of allowing us access to more out-of-the-way ports of call like the Azores, the Greek islands, and Basseterre, St. Kitts.
+In an effort to reduce our carbon footprint (and because it actually saves us money), we often take ships between continents, which has the added benefit of allowing us access to more out-of-the-way ports of call like the Azores, the Greek islands, and Basseterre, St. Kitts.

 We were pleasantly surprised — even downright shocked — by how much cheaper it was to live as a digital nomad, especially when you spend time in countries that are less expensive by Western standards.

 Digital nomading is a phenomenon that's exploding in popularity right now.
 It's driven partly by changes in technology: the world is more connected than it’s ever been.
 And more and more businesses, and business opportunities, can be done remotely.

 More than anything, we’ve loved the people we’ve met: smart, funny, passionate, quirky digital nomads from all over the world, as well as locals generous enough to invite us into their lives.

 We're both introverts, and not into the party scene, and we really did worry it would be hard to make friends.
 Plus, most digital nomads are in their 20s and 30s — younger than us — and we wondered if they'd think of us as their peers.